 This general mechanism is consistent with a variety of different underlying blockchain architectures, e.g. it could be used with account-based, UTxO or EUTxO frameworks.
-Hypercycle layers PoR based consensus into a system based on EUTxO and TODA, resulting in a non-replicated-ledger-dependent blockchain framework supporting powerful functional-programming smart contracts but incorporating the particular security that PoR brings against various sorts of attacks.
+HyperCycle layers PoR based consensus into a system based on EUTxO and TODA, resulting in a non-replicated-ledger-dependent blockchain framework supporting powerful functional-programming smart contracts but incorporating the particular security that PoR brings against various sorts of attacks.

-3 Hypercycle
+3 HyperCycle

-Hypercycle is a novel blockchain architecture which is formed by assembling key pieces from the existing blockchain networks and designs reviewed above: Cardano (EUTXO/Plutus/Hydra), TODA/IP, TODA, and PoR.
+HyperCycle is a novel blockchain architecture which is formed by assembling key pieces from the existing blockchain networks and designs reviewed above: Cardano (EUTXO/Plutus/Hydra), TODA/IP, TODA, and PoR.
 The "assembly" process involved is not entirely straightforward, however, and requires some modifications and extensions to all of the ingredients.
-The result of this process is a blockchain with unprecedented capability for handling high-speed, large-scale on-chain agent interactions such as is required for on-chain deployment of population-based AI algorithms, tokenomics-powered interactive media, and numerous other applications.
+The result of this process is a blockchain with unprecedented capability for handling high-speed, large-scale on-chain agent interactions such as is required for onchain deployment of population-based AI algorithms, tokenomics-powered interactive media, and numerous other applications.

-The strongly modular design of Hypercycle and all its components also makes it relatively straightforward to extend various portions of the system, for instance the smart contract language.
-The MeTTa (Meta Type Talk) language [Pot21] under development in the context of the OpenCog Hyperon AGI project [BGT21] has a number of properties that make it favorable for the development of application-specific smart-contract DSLs.
-Toward this end we envision making MeTTa accessible as a framework within Haskell (as it will be made available within e.g. python and Julia for AI scripting purposes), so that e.g. finance-focused, medicine-focused or evolutionarylearning-focused smart contract languages for on-chain execution could be scripted in MeTTa and then run via Plutus.
+The strongly modular design of HyperCycle and all its components also makes it relatively straightforward to extend various portions of the system, for instance the smart contract language.
+The MeTTa (Meta Type Talk) language [MeTTaSpec] under development in the context of the OpenCog Hyperon AGI project [Hyperon] has a number of properties that make it favorable for the development of application-specific smart-contract DSLs.
+Toward this end we envision making MeTTa accessible as a framework within Haskell (as it will be made available within e.g. python and Julia for AI scripting purposes), so that e.g. finance-focused, medicine-focused or evolutionary-learning-focused smart contract languages for on-chain execution could be scripted in MeTTa and then run via Plutus.
 It will then be possible to create generic tools for mapping MeTTa DSLs into appropriate low or no code development UIs, resulting in a HyperCycle framework with a high degree of usability for developers working in niches for which DSLs have been created.

-3.1 Core Hypercycle Architecture Concepts
+3.1 Core HyperCycle Architecture Concepts

-The Hypercycle network is a population of "agents" which correspond to TODA files and which are able to execute transactions using Cardano's EU-TXO mechanisms (for instance they are able to run Plutus scripts).
+The HyperCycle network is a population of "agents" which correspond to TODA files and which are able to execute transactions in a p2p setting without depending on any third party.
+However, using third parties like Cardano as a service but not dependency can have certain features that folks may like.
+Using Cardano's EUTXO mechanisms (for instance they are able to run Plutus scripts).
 Each agent has an owner, and one owner may control multiple agents.
 The agents are organized into TODA-style rings, and a given TODA file may correspond to multiple agents living within different rings.
 As usual with TODA, each ring may have its own particular consensus mechanism.